richardwzhu/CrossyRoad/README.md

 Goal:  Complete game logic and player interaction with log, add score counting, improve collision detecting, add/finish scene switching.

 Work accomplished:  First, I attempted to optimize my collision detecting mechanism (character against stationary and moving obstacles).
 I tried a few different approaches, all of which I committed to GitHub before scrapping (if it didn't work), just in case I were to return to the idea.
 I ended up improving marginally on my prior detecting method.
 I also finished my character - obstacle interactions after coding the character and river/log interaction.
 I added score counting during the running game, however, my game over page still doesn't display to correct final score.
 I also added a proper instruction scene and game over scene.
 My game over scene's 'back to main menu' button works, however, the 'replay' button is only somewhat functional.

+**Friday May 29 (3 hours)**

+Goal:  Finish and polish all game mechanics, fix scene switching ('replay' button in game over scene) and score display, create scrolling effect (a continuous map).

+Work accomplished:  First, I resolved an issue with the game over screen not properly displaying the final score by re-organizing my game logic within the Game driver class.
+I then attempted to create a scrolling effect similar to the one in the Crossy Road app, however, I had no success doing this.
+My solution to this issue was to reset the player to the bottom of the map (maintaining the same x-pos) after they reached the top of the current map and generate a new map, creating a 'continuous' map feel.
+I ran into some issues with the score and player not showing up on the new map, but utilizng the toFront() method quickly resolved this problem.
+The toFront() method also improved my overall gameplay by allowing the character to constantly appear on top of the moving obstacles (logs, cars), which is more realistic.
+I also managed to fix my 'replay' button to correctly reset and generate a new map by tracing and debugging my code (it was awfully tedious).
 ***
 ***